JavaScript API reference

 BrevoConversations('hide')

 Hides the widget.
-You can also hide the widget using startHidden setting.
+You can also hide the widget using the startHidden setting.

 show